MarginaliaSearch/MarginaliaSearch/code/services-core/query-service/readme.md

-The query service parses search queries and delegates work to the index service.
+The query service parses search queries and delegates work to the index services.

 The [index-service](../index-service) speaks a lower level query specification language that is difficult to build an application out of.
 The query service exists as an interpreter